What are Voice Searches and How it Helps You Browse the Web

 Under the Rich Result, you will find the “people also ask” section, the first organic result.

-If back in 2019, over 27% of people used voice assistants, now think about how much that number might have grown today.
+If over 27% of people used voice assistants in 2019, think about how much that number might have grown today.
 If it’s a bit tricky to estimate, no worries!
 Check out the study below for a breakdown of the current percentage of the US population using voice assistants in 2023 and get a glimpse of what’s expected.

 Pretty cool, right?